taikutaiku

 Device/category metadataNoUsed for connection tracking and UI labels.

-Window layoutMostly browser-localPer-user layout is persisted in the browser, but compact layout metadata is also broadcast to other participants for workspace and peek views.
+Window layoutMostly localPer-user layout is persisted on each client, but compact layout metadata is also broadcast to other participants for workspace and peek views.

 The important boundary is this: terminal bytes are encrypted; collaboration and session-coordination metadata is not.